Daddy just walked in with a greasy bag of fries? Let me at 'em!

 Every few days, I think I have my husband on board with me.

 He understands how harmful processed, chemical-laden foods can be for small bodies, and he doesn't want her to have the same, often challenging, food aversions that he has.
 Then I'll catch my daughter with a mouth full of organic barbeque-flavored snack fries.
 And no, the organic part doesn't help when you're talking about "snack fries."

 So far we haven't had any major battles over her eating habits.
 He and I are co-parents, and I cannot control every little thing he does while he is with her.
 He knows that fast food is off limits (as are sweets and dairy products).
 Will a pretzel or french fry every now and then turn her into a picky eater?
 It isn't likely.
 In fact, it's safe to say she will go through a choosey phase no matter how much effort I put into her diet, so I try not to make it a point of contention in our marriage.

-That's not to say there isn't regularly occurring rolled eyes, extra loud sighs and a few mini-lectures.
-With such opposite lifestyle choices like this, we are bound to butt heads ... even if I'm in the right here.
+That's not to say there isn't regularly occurring eye rolls, extra loud sighs and a few mini-lectures.
+With such opposite lifestyle choices, we are bound to butt heads ... even if I'm the one who's right.

-Though soon enough, when our daughter starts asking why she has to eat her veggies even though her daddy doesn't, he's going to have some major 'splaining to do.
-It's not rocket science that incoporating healthy foods into family meals will result in a child with better eating habits.
-As far as I see it, he will either have to shape up his diet or start eating drive-thru fare in his car.
+Though soon enough, when our daughter starts asking why she has to eat her veggies even though daddy doesn't, he's going to have some major 'splaining to do.